matwilso/matwilso.github.io/_posts/gpt-sim.md

 This would be an incredible tool for accelerating progress across the whole field.
 We invest resources in creating and developing it and then it becomes a source of compounding growth.
 As it gets better, so do our capabilities, data, $, and time budgets.

-Beyond just a training tool, it could form the basis of an internal model that the robot uses online during deployment.
-The agent would understand the world in terms of its high-fidelity physics model.
+Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
+It would understand the world in terms of its high-fidelity physics model.

 Think how good humans are at intuitive physics and pyschology.
 You can predict what will happen if you bump your coffee cup near the edge of your table or how someone might respond if you bump *their* coffee near the edge of the table.
 Yet human information processing abilities are constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.

-Think how much better you could do with digital brains specifically optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory, higher accuracy representations.
+You could do much better with digital brains specifically optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory, higher accuracy representations.